LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Command Line Dock

 The *Command Line* is for users that want to draw by using keyboard commands.
 Commands, such as "li" for line, "cir" for circle, etc, are entered at the command line along with the required parameters (e.g. start and end coordinates for a line).
 Using the command line can be faster and/or more precise than drawing using exclusively a mouse and toolbars.
-The available commands are listed with the :ref:`drawing tools <tools>` and :ref:`snaps <snaps>.
+The available commands are listed with the :ref:`Drawing Tools <tools>` and :ref:`snaps <snaps>`.
 There are also commands available for :ref:`Edit <edit>` and :ref:`View <view>` operations.

 Note that LibreCAD is designed with emphasis on mouse input and at the moment some options can be only selected by using the mouse as there is no equivalent command.